NyteshadeXT/PF2e-Vault/8) Adventures/4A - Glowstone Caverns (D177).md

 A creature can jump onto the table (DC 7 [[skills#Athletics|Athletics]]).
 Creatures on the table gain a +1 bonus to melee attack rolls against creatures on the floor.

 > [!tip]+ Treasure
 > Rooting through the heaps of garbage and (including the remains of the trash hulk) uncovers a flask that turns out not to be empty.
-It contains a potion of healing.
+It contains a [[healing-potion|Healing Potion (Moderate)]].
 In addition, the goblin mess cooks are carrying a total of 15 gp and 9 sp.
 Nothing in the kitchen is fit to eat, but the cleavers can serve as handaxes and the carving knives as daggers.

 # Encounter 4 - Tainted Cave
 **Encounter Difficulty:** Severe (140 xp) + Skill Challenge (30 xp)